 8. Incomplete Miscarriage

-Typically a miscarriage is referred to by medical professionals as a “Spontaneous Abortion” meaning that it happened on it's own.
+Typically a miscarriage is referred to by medical professionals as a “Spontaneous Abortion”.
+The term simply means that it happened on it's own.
 If you are experiencing an incomplete miscarriage, the embryo does not have a heartbeat past 6 weeks of gestation but your body has not passed the pregnancy.
 Sometimes with an incomplete miscarriage, you will experience bright red spotting or bleeding but your uterus has not been triggered to expel the pregnancy and may need medical assistance to do so.

 Sadly, miscarriages happen in around 15-20 percent of all pregnancies.
 Miscarriage is most common in the first 12 weeks of pregnancy but is defined as the spontaneous loss of a pregnancy in the first 20 weeks.
 A miscarriage often presents itself with bright red bleeding, similar to a period with cramping, abdominal pain, and/or back pain.
 Upon exam by your provider, your cervix will be open and tissue may pass through the vagina.